TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 14

+* Shotgun rebalanced again: damage at a distance has been heavily decreased starting at 2 meters, with damage falling off to only 25% at 15 meters.
+To compensate, damage has been increased from 8 to 9 damage per pellet.
+Spread has also been increased very slightly to help do chip damage at medium range.

 ## Update for Nov 6